AxiSEMunity/AxiSEM3D/doc/Installation.md

 # Make sure that the C++ compiler supports C++17.
 cmake -Dcc=mpicc -Dcxx=mpicxx -Dftn=mpif90 ../AxiSEM3D/SOLVER
 ```
 Upon a successful `cmake`, a summary will be displayed at the end.
-Check this summary and make sure that `cmake` has found the correct version of dependencies.
+Check this summary and make sure that `cmake` has found the correct version of the dependencies.

-#### 2.3.  make
+#### 2.3.
+Compile and line by `make`
 Compile and link AxiSEM3D with `make`:
 ```bash
 make -j8